JIP33: Standardization of equipment and packages

 - Piping material (update)

 Draft JIP33 specifications will be made available for four (4) weeks public review at this website, by link and deadline for comments given above.
-Any relevant oil & gas industry supplier or company are invited to submit comments to JIP33@iogp.org by using the Comments template available here.
+Any relevant oil & gas industry supplier or company are invited to submit comments to JIP33@iogp.org by using the dedicated comments template in the package or the comments template available here.
 Comments will be considered and resolved by the relevant JIP33 Working Group.
 Please state name and contact detail of contact person in your response in case the WG needs to make contact in resolving the comments provided.

 Please contact Alf Reidar Johansen for more information.